-End of the third marking period: April 5
+End of the first marking period: November 8

 Would you like to receive text or email notifications for upcoming assignments, classroom reminders or important project updates?
 If you would, it is a click away!
 Click on the link below to sign up for Remind.com notifications from Mr. Galley.
 Make sure you sign up for your correct class as it is listed on your schedule.

 Philip Burke inspires Academy of Visual Arts students at West Senior